LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

       lassoimd (pid 4653) is running...

 :Windows:
-   The Windows installation installs a service that can be started using Windows' built-in Services application by selecting the service and clicking the triangle "Start" icon.
+   The Windows installer creates a service that can be started using Windows' built-in Services application by the "Lasso Instance Manager" service and clicking the triangle "Start Service" button.
 You can then verify that Lasso Instance Manager is running by checking if the "Status" column for the "Lasso Instance Manager" service says "Started".

 Uninstallation